General Employment Permit

 - Are seeking employment with a non-European Economic Area/Swiss employer who is operating in the State without business permission from the Minister for Justice and Equality

 The fee must be paid by the applicant.
 Either the employee or the employer can apply.
 In some circumstances, for example, where the employer applying is a registered charity, the fee may be waived.
 Payments from businesses are made by electronic fund transfer (EFT).

 Fees for new applications for General Employment Permits

 |Up to 6 months||€500|

 |Up to 3 years||€1,500|

-If an employer applies for a work permit in respect of a former employee who has left the state, this will be considered a new application.
+If an employer applies for a General Employment Permit for a former employee who has left the State, this will be considered a new application.

-There is further information about Work Permit Employment Permits on the Department's website.
+There is further information about General Employment Permits on the Department's website.